vesoft-inc/nebula-docs/docs-2.0/nebula-explorer/deploy-connect/ex-ug-connect.md

-# Connect to Nebula Graph
+# Connect to NebulaGraph

-After successfully launching Explorer, you need to configure to connect to Nebula Graph.
-This topic describes how Explorer connects to the Nebula Graph database.
+After successfully launching Explorer, you need to configure to connect to NebulaGraph.
+This topic describes how Explorer connects to the NebulaGraph database.

 ## Prerequisites

-Before connecting to the Nebula Graph database, you need to confirm the following information:
+Before connecting to the NebulaGraph database, you need to confirm the following information:

-- The Nebula Graph services and Explorer are started.
+- The NebulaGraph services and Explorer are started.
 For more information, see [Deploy Explorer](../deploy-connect/ex-ug-connect.md).

-- You have the local IP address and the port used by the Graph service of Nebula Graph.
+- You have the local IP address and the port used by the Graph service of NebulaGraph.
 The default port is `9669`.

-- You have a Nebula Graph account and its password.
+- You have a NebulaGraph account and its password.

 ## Procedure

-To connect Explorer to Nebula Graph, follow these steps:
+To connect Explorer to NebulaGraph, follow these steps:

 1. On the **Config Server** page of Explorer, configure these fields: